LeonardoZ/jdbc-dsl/README.md

 ```
 We recommend you to use an Connection Pool like HikariCP to maintain the efficiency.

-# DQL
+# DML
-Using DQL statements (like INSERT, DELETE or UPDATE):
+Using DML statements (like INSERT, DELETE or UPDATE):
 ```java
     User newUser = createUser();
     ConnectionFactory factory = factory();